-Spiritual Boyfriends is a new solo work which takes as a base an iconographic research of the physical practices that have been constructing modern postural yoga from its origins until today.
-Under what forms, codes and symbols is spirituality embodied?
-How do we culturally relate to this corporalities in order to communicate, understand, impose or even self-impose rules, roles, power and hierarchy?
-Documentary history and autobiographical history are intertwined in this scenic proposal creating a choreographic terrain that challenges questions in relation to: image, body, culture, power, spirituality, digitalization.
+Spiritual Boyfriends takes as a base an iconographic research of the physical practices that have been constructing Yoga from its origins until today.
+Under what forms, codes and symbols is spirituality embodied through this practice, which has been spreading an growing into a millionaire industry during last century?
+Which rules and power roles do we impose on our bodies through the culture of self-disciplne, self-care, health and beauty as a body-mind regime in relation to spirituality?
+Documentary and autobiographical history are intertwined in this scenic proposal creating a choreographic terrain that challenges questions in relation to: image, body, culture, power, digitalization.

 Upcoming Premiere: 4,5,6 October Sala Hiroshima Barcelona